plougue/plougue.github.io/index.md

 ## Professional

-* **6 month internship in engineering** : Integration of a benchmarking tool on [Cosmotech](https://cosmotech.com/)'s complex system modeling and simulation software.
+* **6 month internship in engineering** : Integration of a benchmarking tool on [Cosmotech](https://cosmotech.com/)'s complex system modelling and simulation software.
 C++ development with strong optimisation constraints on core mechanism of the software.

 <p align="center">